Prof. Fox is on sabbatical during the winter semester 2017/18. Office hours only by appointment.

 Project examines the differences in labor market outcomes between women who attended schools with a high concentration of females versus who did not.
 Estimates from a regression adjustment and propensity score weighting model indicate that women who graduated from these types of universities saw returns on the order of about 11 percent upon first entry into the labor market.
 However, the effects disappear after 10 years.
 Propensity score matching techniques are then used to determine if these effects differ among population subgroups.
 The effects are strongest for women who attended less selective universities and those entering higher paying professions.

 Fox, Jonathan F., Kai Willführ, Alain Gagnon, Lisa Dillon, and Eckart Voland.
-“The consequences of sibling rivalry on survival and reproductive success across different ecological contexts: A comparison of the historical Krummhörn and Quebec populations,” The History of the Family, forthcoming
+“The consequences of sibling rivalry on survival and reproductive success across different ecological contexts: A comparison of the historical Krummhörn and Quebec populations,” The History of the Family, 2016.

 Allen, Samuel, Jonathan F. Fox, Brendan Livingston and Price V. Fishback.
 “The Public Safety Net," in The Oxford Handbook of American Economic History, forthcoming.